flatland-association/flatland-rl/README.md

 [![Main](https://github.com/flatland-association/flatland-rl/actions/workflows/main.yml/badge.svg)](https://github.com/flatland-association/flatland-rl/actions/workflows/main.yml)

-Flatland is a open-source toolkit for developing and comparing Multi Agent Reinforcement Learning algorithms in little ( or ridiculously large!) gridworlds.
+Flatland is a open-source toolkit for developing and comparing Multi Agent Reinforcement Learning algorithms in little (or ridiculously large!) gridworlds.

 [The official website](https://www.flatland-association.org/) contains full details about the environment and problem statement.

-Flatland is tested with Python 3.7, 3.8 and 3.9 on modern versions of macOS, Linux and Windows.
+Flatland is tested with Python 3.8, 3.9 and 3.10 on modern versions of macOS, Linux and Windows.
 You may encounter problems with graphical rendering if you use WSL.

 🏆 Challenges